thunderbird/webext-docs/messageDisplayAction.rst

       :name: [``theme_icons``]
       :type: (array of :ref:`messageDisplayAction.ThemeIcons`)

-      Specifies icons to use for dark and light themes
+      Specifies dark and light icons to be used with themes.
+The ``light`` icon is used on dark backgrounds and vice versa.
+Note: The default theme uses the ``default_icon`` for light backgrounds (if specified).

 .. rst-class:: api-permission-info